A 7-factor momentum scoring system that identifies the strongest stocks for systematic portfolio construction.

 After market close, calculate 7-factor momentum scores for all stocks.
 Rank qualifying stocks and determine which positions to open, increase, decrease, or close.

 At market open, execute the signals from the previous day.
-Sells are executed first to free up capital, then buys are made with proportional allocation based on scores.
+Sells are executed first to free up capital, then buys are made with equal-weight allocation across all positions.

 All performance figures are based on historical backtesting and are hypothetical.
 Past performance does not guarantee future results.
+This momentum strategy is designed for bull markets with clear directional trends — it can experience significant drawdowns during bear markets or prolonged sideways conditions.
 The backtest assumes perfect execution at open prices with no slippage.
 Real-world trading will differ.
 This is educational content, not investment advice.